tiagocovas/surveyMe/README.md

 Survey Me it's finally here.
 A web application for curious people who like to share their preferences with the rest of the world.

-With the kind sponsorship of [Bliss Applications](http://www.bliss.pt/) and the helpful skeleton of [angular-seed/](https://github.com/angular/angular-seed).
+With the kind sponsorship of [Bliss Applications](http://www.bliss.pt/) and the helpful skeleton of [angular-seed](https://github.com/angular/angular-seed), Survey Me could finally see daylight.

 ## Getting Started